 Even when you’ve spent years learning a language, you never really learn everything about the language.
 Even native speakers of a language never learn everything about a language.
 I’ve been studying Spanish for years.
 I completed five years in high school, two years in college, and decades later, I am still learning Spanish.

 Learning Spanish (just like learning to speak any language!) involves speaking, listening, reading, and writing the language, constantly.
 A breakdown in any one skill is a breakdown in the skillset.

 I confess, that’s what happened to me.
 I wasn’t speaking the language, because I didn’t have a Spanish speaker to speak with.
 And that’s very important.

 The short answer to how long does it take to learn Spanish is, “All your life!”

 However, if you’re asking the question then I bet that’s not the answer you’re looking for.
 You want to know if you can learn Spanish in three months!
 Or, can you learn Spanish in six months?
-What about a year or two, right?
+What about a year or two?
 Well, I can give you those answers too, and I will.
 But with a caveat.

 Can You Learn Spanish in Three Months?
 Yes.
 But Here’s What You Get: